sumanaga/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/get-started.md

 #### **`config/`**:
-   - `kapacitor_devmode.conf` would be updated as per the `config.json` at runtime for usage.
+   - `kapacitor.conf` would be updated as per the `config.json` at runtime for usage.

 #### **`udfs/`**:
    - Contains the python script to process the incoming data.